Guides for SE student projects »

 • Once verified, you will see your school email in the list of emails.

-• Applying for GitHub Education benefits
+• Apply for GitHub Education benefits

 • Go to the GitHub Education page.